cotton-coding/loom-io/documentation/converter/yaml-converter.md

 Loom.register(yamlConverter());
 ```

-The you can read and write yaml files with the ending `yaml` adn `yml`
+You can read and write yaml files with the suffixes `yaml` adn `yml`

 ```ts
 const yamlFile = await Loom.file("memory://some/yaml/file.yaml");